jbottum/t5pat/langchain_markdown46.md

 ```
 Pipeline Load Time Comparison: pipeline_load_times = [sum(xl_pipeline_load_times), sum(large_pipeline_load_times)]: This line calculates the total pipeline load times for the XL model and large model by summing up the individual load times.

-plt.figure(figsize=(8, 6)): This line creates a new figure with a specific size (8 inches wide and 6 inches tall) to accommodate the pipeline load time comparison chart.
+plt.subplot(133): This line selects the third subplot for the tokenizer load time comparison chart.

 plt.bar(model_labels, pipeline_load_times, color=['blue', 'orange']): This line creates a vertical bar chart with the pipeline load times (pipeline_load_times).
 The bars are assigned the colors blue and orange, corresponding to the XL model and large model, respectively.